prysmaticlabs/documentation/website/docs/prepare-for-merge.md

 ## Configure validator node

 Other than ensuring that you're using the [latest stable Prysm release](https://github.com/prysmaticlabs/prysm/releases), validator client configuration doesn't need to be updated for The Merge.
 A fee recipient address can optionally be configured on your validator node if you want redundancy or multiple fee recipient addresses.
-See [Configuring a Fee Recipient Address](./execution-node/fee-recipient.md) to learn more.
+See [Configure a Fee Recipient address](./execution-node/fee-recipient.md) to learn more.

 Note that **consensus-layer Sepolia is a permissioned network** - you can run a beacon node on Sepolia, but not a validator.